-Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project
+Nike To Investigate Runner Mary Cain's Claims Of Abuse At Its Oregon Project

-Nike says it's investigating claims of physical and mental abuse in its now-defunct Oregon Project, in response to former running phenom Mary Cain's harrowing account of her time under disgraced coach Alberto Salazar.
+Nike says it's investigating claims of physical and mental abuse in its now-defunct Oregon Project in response to former running phenom Mary Cain's harrowing account of her time under disgraced coach Alberto Salazar.

-Cain says she paid a steep price during her time with the elite distance-running program, from self harm and suicidal thoughts to broken bones related to her declining health.
+Cain says she paid a steep price during her time with the elite distance-running program, from self-harm and suicidal thoughts to broken bones related to her declining health.

 She is speaking out less than a month after Nike shut down the Oregon Project in the wake of a four-year doping ban against Salazar, which he has said he plans to appeal.
 A string of elite athletes — Cain's former Oregon Project teammates — say they back her claims.